What is the internet of things (IoT)?

 Some of the advantages of IoT include the following:

-- improved communication between connected electronic devices;
+- Improves communication between connected electronic devices.

 Some disadvantages of IoT include the following:

 - Increases the attack surface as the number of connected devices grows.
 As more information is shared between devices, the potential for a hacker to steal confidential information increases.